When you routinely clean your home, don’t forget to clean switch plates and doorknobs!

 How to clean switch plates and doorknobs

-If you’ve stopped using toxic disinfectants like bleach or bleach wipes (and I certainly hope you have!!), you may wonder how to clean these two areas.
+If you’ve stopped using toxic disinfectants like bleach or bleach wipes (and I certainly hope you have!!), you may wonder how to clean germ-prone areas like doorknobs and light switches.
 I have two simple solutions for you!

 1. Squirt hydrogen peroxide or rubbing alcohol on a cotton ball and wipe down the doorknobs and switch plates.
 Allow to dry.